UPDATE: FULL and COMPLETE LIST AS OF 2017 is LOCATED HERE!!!

 I like taking lots of photos, and I get a lot of questions on the gear I use – both for everyday photos for the blog, as well as on trips.
 So here’s the complete rundown.

-Normal everyday shots:
+Normal everyday shots/Sports Activities:

 While the shutter speed isn’t the fastest out there, it works well for virtually everything.
 All my images taken with this camera start with ‘P####’, if you’re curious which are which (I use the original name in all photos on the blog).

 Travel & Trips and/or Really Nice Looking shots: